axtk/transient-state/README.md

 + withState(fetchItems(), {silent: true})
 ```

-🔹 Revealing the action's pending state after a delay to avoid flashing a process indicator when the action is likely to complete by the end of the delay:
+🔹 Revealing the action's pending state after a delay (e.g. to avoid flashing a process indicator when the action is likely to complete by the end of the delay):

 ```diff
 - withState(fetchItems())